will you be gentle or wick-ed?

 How does Jesus react when a wick is smoldering?
 He responds with gentleness and compassion, bringing life, healing, and hope (Mt 12:13).
 The Pharisees were supposedly devoted to the prophecies of the Old Testament, but even while Jesus fulfilled these prophecies in their very midst (e.g. Is 35:6; 58:8; Ez 34:16), their determined choice to act in wickedness blinded them to the truth being revealed in front of their eyes.

 Despite our wickedness, God still treats us gently (see Mt 11:29).
-Jesus won't even snuff out a smoldering wick, that is, a person in whom the light of God has just about died, such as the Pharisees.
-Though He could act in justice and severity toward those who, like the Pharisees, have allowed their hope in Him to diminish almost to extinction, He instead covers them with gentleness in trying to lead them to faith.
+Jesus won’t even snuff out a smoldering wick, that is, a person in whom the light of God has just about died.
+Though Jesus could act in justice and severity toward those who, like the Pharisees, have allowed their hope in Him to diminish almost to extinction, He instead covers them with gentleness in trying to lead them to faith.

 Who are the smoldering wicks in your life?
 Work with Jesus to set them aflame with the light of Christ.